Weekly Traffic Advisory

 Check who operates bridges and tunnels

-Permits for parades, block parties, major street fairs and other public street events are not issued by DOT, and are listed on the Citywide events calendar.
+Permits for parades, block parties, major street fairs and other public street events are not issued by NYC DOT, and are listed on the Citywide events calendar.

 - East River Bridge and Tunnel Crossings